flashinfer-ai/flashinfer-bench-starter-kit/FAQ.md

 **Q: For Track C (GDN), how are decode and prefill weighted?**

-Decode and prefill are separate definitions, scored and ranked independently.
+Decode and prefill are separate definitions.
+Our final score is the average speedup of the two definitions.

 **Q: What is the maximum team size?**